JamesQFreeman/simpleITK-Snap/README.md

 It's a Qt-based 3D medical image visualization tool.
 The code is short thus easy to understand and modify.
 In short, it is an ITK-Snap in 200 lines!

-Let's see an example of a brain CT image.
+Let's see an example of a brain CT image:
+To open an image, simply type ```python simpleITK-Snap -f CTA.nii.gz```

 ![A CTA image opened in simpleITK-Snap](./example.gif)